danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 The configuration part is self-explanatory, we defined the static binary as the entrypoint and that's the only configuration option we need for our image.
 It's stated that this image is made for `linux/amd64` platform, and we also refer to the layer we created earlier by its sha256 digest.
 Lastly, we encode our config.json with its sha256 digest to make it content addressable.

 #### manifest
 We need a way to index(v.) our layers and configuration for the image.
-The manifest file holds information such as the location of the config, the different layers that are part the image, all via their content adresses.
+The manifest file holds information such as the location of the config, the different layers that are part the image.
+It does so by referring to their individual content addresses, as shown below:

 ```
 $ vim manifest.json